Soil microbiology: Protozoa

-Protozoa are eukaryotic organisms that were some of the first microorganisms to reproduce sexually, a significant evolutionary step from duplication of spores, like those that many other soil microorganisms depend on.
+Protozoa are eukaryotic unicellular organisms (protists) that were some of the first microorganisms to reproduce sexually, a significant evolutionary step from duplication of spores, like those that many other soil microorganisms depend on, allowing silencing of deleterious mutations.
 Protozoa can be split up into three categories: flagellates, amoebae and ciliates.
+A large number of soil protozoa feed on bacteria, others feed on both bacteria and fungi, while some species are strictly mycophagous, and other soil protozoa are saprophagous, feeding on humus particles.
+In the rhizosphere protozoa are involved in a microbial loop, a positive feedback process involving growing roots, their exudates, the bacteria feeding on them, and bacterivorous protozoa which liberate in a plant-available form the nutrients entrapped in microbial biomass.

 Flagellates

 Flagellates are the smallest members of the protozoa group, and can be divided further based on whether they can participate in photosynthesis.
 Nonchlorophyll-containing flagellates are not capable of photosynthesis because chlorophyll is the green pigment that absorbs sunlight.
-These flagellates are found mostly in soil.
-Flagellates that contain chlorophyll typically occur in aquatic conditions.
+These heterotrophic flagellates are found mostly in soil where their number may occasionally be as high as several millions per gram of soil.
+Flagellates that contain chlorophyll (e.g. Euglena) typically occur in aquatic conditions.
 Flagellates can be distinguished by their flagella, which is their means of movement.
 Some have several flagella, while other species only have one that resembles a long branch or appendage.

 Amoebae

 Amoebae are larger than flagellates and move in a different way.
 Amoebae can be distinguished from other protozoa by their slug-like properties and pseudopodia.
 A pseudopodium or "false foot" is a temporary obtrusion from the body of the amoeba that helps pull it along surfaces for movement or helps to pull in food.
 The amoeba does not have permanent appendages and the pseudopodium is more of a slime-like consistency than a flagellum.
+Naked amoebae move freely in water-filled pore spaces and in water films surrounding roots and aggregates, while testate amoebae are partly encapsulated in a chitinous or mineral shell which protects them from desiccation when fluid water retreats.
+Testate amoebae may remain encysted until better conditions are fulfilled for feeding and reproduction.
+By their abundance, shape variety and the diversity of their adapatations to moisture variation they are good indicators of climate, making them prominent tools in the reconstruction of past environmental changes, from hundreds of years to millennia.